Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: 1. I ntroduction

 In this work, we demonstrate that SIDM with mass segregation provides a natural unified framework for resolving these tensions.
-Mass segregation in multi-component SIDM models arise as a consequence of collisions among particles of different masses.
-In halos containing two dark matter species with inter-species scattering, energy transfer drives the heavier component toward the center, enhancing central densities~\cite{Yang:2025dgl,Patil:2025nmj}.
+Mass segregation in multi-component SIDM models arises as a consequence of collisions among particles of different masses.
+In the two-component case, inter-species scatterings lead to energy transfer from the heavier to the lighter species, resulting in denser inner halos~\cite{Yang:2025dgl,Patil:2025nmj}.
 This process is negligible in CDM due to inefficient gravitational relaxation among particles (unlike stars~\cite{Zhong:2025epi}), but becomes significant in SIDM, where collisional interactions dominate.
 Previous simulations at Milky Way scales~\cite{Yang:2025dgl} demonstrated that this mechanism reshapes inner halo profiles under strong scattering.
-Here, we extend this framework to cosmological simulations of galaxy clusters and controlled simulations of dwarf-scale halos.
-We show that even modest inter-species interactions can induce mass segregation in massive or high-concentration halos, increasing central densities while leaving dwarf halos largely unaffected.
+Here, we extend this framework to simulations across dwarf to cluster scales, developing a conditioned parametric model to accurately capture gravothermal evolution near the resolution limit.
+We show that even modest inter-species interactions can induce mass segregation, increasing central densities while producing cores in dwarf halos.
 Crucially, unlike in one-component SIDM, the mass enclosed within the Einstein radius can also grow, amplifying strong lensing signals.
 Our results point to a unified scenario in which both cored dwarf galaxies and cuspy cluster substructures emerge naturally from SIDM with mass segregation.